RealTonyBlaq/monty/README.md

         When switching mode:

-        The top of the stack becomes the front of the queue The front of the queue becomes the top of the stack
+        The top of the stack becomes the front of the queue The front of the queue becomes the top of the stack.

 ## BRAIN F*CK
 Brainfuck is an esoteric programming language created in 1993 by Urban Müller.